 Summer is finally upon us, and for many that means traveling to vacation spots around the country and staying in hotels along the way.
 Unfortunately, staying in a hotel room is much different than staying at home, since there’s no telling who stayed in your room the night before, what sort of hygiene they maintained, and whether the hotel staff did a sufficient job of cleaning up before you checked in.

 Thankfully, a new hotel cleanliness study indicates that you can greatly cut down on the amount of germs to which you and your family are exposed in a hotel room so long as you know where to look and what not to touch.
+You may be surprised to find out where exactly the highest concentration of contamination was located, but luckily, the contaminated items allow for the needed germ protection to be relatively simple to accomplish.

 Bacteria Samples Reveal Dirtiest Places in Hotel Rooms